SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-with-parameters/example-sign-of-int-number.md

-### Example: знак на цяло число
+### Example: Sign of an Int NUmber

-Да се създаде метод, който печата знака на цяло число n.
+Create a method which prints the sign of an integer n.

 #### Sample Input and Output